 On the eve of Midsummer’s Day, many bonfires used to be burnt all over the world.
 This was in praise of the sun, for the days were getting shorter and the sun appeared to be getting weaker, so people would light fires to try and strengthen the sun.

 June 28th in Barrowden, England is Rush Strewing.
 The ceremony recreates the practice of placing clean rushes on the earthen floor of churches prior to the practice of flagging the floors.
 Floors of churches were left as dirt, being handy places for burials.
 The ceremonies which evolved are still observed in a few churches and normally take place on the day of the patron saint of the church.
 No two churches practice exactly the same ceremonies.

 At Barrowden reeds are gathered in the church meadow on the eve of St Peter’s Day and placed on the church floor.

 June 1 is National Milk Day, but also National go Barefoot Day.

-June 3 is National Donut Day as well as World Bicycle Day.
+First Friday of June is National Donut Day while June 3 is World Bicycle Day.

 June 4 is National Hug Your Cat Day, Cognac Day and National Cheese Day.